Weeb-Devs/Laffey/README.md

 Created at: Friday, 2 April 2021
 Published at: Sunday, 11 April 2021
 [Laffey](https://github.com/Weeb-Devs/Laffey) is [Weeb-Devs](https://github.com/Weeb-Devs) 's first project.
-Was created by our first member aka owner, Takiyo.
+It was created by our first member aka owner, Takiyo.
 He really wants to make his first open source project ever.
-Because he wants more for coding experience.
-In this project, he was challenged to make project with less bugs.
+Because he wants more coding experience.
+In this project, he was challenged to make a project with less bugs.
 Hope you enjoy using Laffey!